 Students from cohort 2012 and earlier need to consult the study advisor to create a study plan.
-Modules from before the TEM-model are no longer available.
-The thesis part of older programmes has to be substituted for module 3.4 and/or module 3.3. and 3.4.
+Modules from before the TOM-model are no longer available.
+The thesis part of older programmes has to be substituted for (parts of) module 3.3. and 3.4.